benbristow/train-times/README.md

 ## Run from anywhere

 Easiest way to run this script from any directory is to create an alias.
-Add an alias to your `.bashrc` or `.zshrc`
+Add an alias to your `.bashrc` or `.zshrc` like:

 ```
-alias tt="ruby ~/Projects/misc/train-times/main.rb"
+alias tt="ruby ~/scripts/train-times/main.rb"
 ```

 Then restart your terminal.
 You should then be able to do: